Dealing with Acute Tendonitis

 If it's now been 3 to 4 weeks with this injury and the pain is still there you could be resting your injury too much, not resting it nearly enough or still waiting for a proper diagnosis on your condition.
 Even while waiting for a diagnosis, rest is very important for the first few weeks of an acute tendonitis injury.
 Resting the area and using a Cold Compress or Ice Pack will most likely make a big difference by stopping the damage that's happening to your tendon.
 Stopping the amount of damage going on in your tendon should be your first priority because it will help to minimize the total amount of time needed to heal.

-Once the swelling is gone, moving the tendon and applying a Deep Heat device like the T•Shellz Wrap® is really what is needed for completing the recovery cycle.
+Once the swelling is gone, moving the tendon and applying a local circulatory stimulation device like the T•Shellz Wrap® is really what is needed for completing the recovery cycle.
 This is critical because tendons are known to receive very little natural blood flow and blood flow is really how your body is able to heal itself.
 When the tendon tissue is damaged, the already-reduced blood flow is decreased down to a trickle which is why movement is encouraged - it helps get blood flow to where it is needed.

 Sometimes Tendons Can't Receive

-Enough Natural Blood Flow for Healing
+Enough Natural Blood Flow

 In some cases of acute tendonitis, the micro-tearing is located in an area known as the watershed zone.